Understanding Medical Malpractice

 Qualifications for Medical Malpractice

-In order for medical malpractice to be a legitimate concern, several factors must be considered, including the following:
+Several elements must be taken into account for medical malpractice to be a valid issue, including the following:

-- Injury with damaging consequences (constant pain, loss of income, etc.)
+- Injury with adverse effects (constant pain, loss of income, etc.)

 Have You Experienced Medical Malpractice?